afthaaaab/projects/README.md

 # Deauther tool
 ## Introduction

 Deauther is a command-line utility designed from the aircrack-ng tool, allowing you to perform various actions related to Wi-Fi networks.
-This tool is intended for legitimate penetration testing and security research purposes

 ## Pre-requisites

 - Linux Environment